The School of Aquatic and Fishery Sciences has a distinguished and colorful history going back 100 years, spanning

 1920–1950: A Rocky Road and Rapid Evolution

 From its inception in 1919 when 13 students joined the program, the School quickly grew, enrolling more than 100 students by 1928.
 In 1930, Cobb encountered some health issues and met with an untimely death.
 At the same time, the UW underwent administration changes, and the future of the College of Fisheries was precarious.
 The new administration dismissed all but one Fisheries faculty who was assigned to the College of Science.
 Impassioned students enrolled in the program protested and a formal inquiry led to the establishment of a Department of Fisheries within the College of Science.

 The Department of Fisheries was led by William Thompson, a renowned fisheries biologist, who revised the curriculum to emphasize basic science and fishery biology.
 Thompson wanted graduates to be well rounded and have the skill set to teach or pursue continuing education.

 The financial hardship arising from the Great Depression made it hard to hire full-time faculty for the Department, and it survived with just a few faculty.
 UW also reorganized its administration again, which led to a new identity for the department: The School of Fisheries.
 A few years later, the country was in the throes of World War II and student enrollment declined, but then rose again after the war ended.

-After the war, the Fisheries Resource Institute (FRI) was formed as a result of growing concern over dwindling Alaskan salmon resources.
+After the war, the Fisheries Research Institute (FRI) was formed as a result of growing concern over dwindling Alaskan salmon resources.
 FRI was initially housed within the UW Graduate School.
 FRI researchers set up field study sites, at first studying the biology of red salmon in Bristol Bay, and over the years expanding their research in scope and geographical area.
 This ongoing research brought respect and renown to the University.
 In 1958, FRI administration was moved to the newly established College of Fisheries.

 1951–1970: Post-War Expansion